 And I’ll admit that not every project really inspires creative format exploration.
 In my agency days, I had a client who sold pool chemicals.
 They were great people with an unsexy product—but therein lies the design challenge.
-I think a brochure for a client who sells pool chemicals can be just as impressive as the brochure for a client who sells exotic sports cars (or whatever subject floats your creative boat).
+I think a custom brochure for a client who sells pool chemicals can be just as impressive as the custom brochure for a client who sells exotic sports cars (or whatever subject floats your creative boat).
 It’s all in your mindset, and in how you organize and present the content.
-Knowing all of the different folding styles for brochures, leaflets, pamphlets (or whatever you call them) can be a powerful way to spark your creativity and impress your clients on any budget.
+Knowing all of the different folding styles for direct mail brochures, leaflets, pamphlets (or whatever you call them) can be a powerful way to spark your creativity and impress your clients on any budget.

 All folded materials have distinctly identifiable characteristics that allow them to be classified into folding categories or “families.”
 Knowing these basic categories will help you to understand your options when you begin the concept work on a project and will help you rule in or out different folding styles based on your concept, content and project specifications.